The generating function of planar Eulerian orientations: Definitions

-has already been considered in the mathematical physics literature, where it is called the ice model on a {4-valent} random lattice~\cite{kostov,zinn-justin-6V-random}: an oxygen atom stands at every vertex, while the hydrogen atoms (two per oxygen in a water/ice molecule) lie on the edges, the arrows indicating with which oxygen they go.
+The enumeration of quartic Eulerian orientations has already been considered, and in some sense solved, in the mathematical physics literature, where it is called the ice model on a {4-valent} random lattice~\cite{kostov,zinn-justin-6V-random}.
+In this model an oxygen atom stands at every vertex, while the hydrogen atoms (two per oxygen in a water/ice molecule) lie on the edges, the arrows indicating with which oxygen they go.
 This is a special case of the \emm six vertex model,: in that model, the configurations are still Eulerian orientations, but a weight $\om=2\cos(\lambda\pi/2)$ is assigned to each vertex from which the two outgoing edges are opposite each other.
 We call these vertices {\em alternating} (see Figure \ref{fig:two_vertex_types}, right).
 The ice model then corresponds to $\om=1$, or equivalently, $\lambda=2/3$.
-Starting from a matrix integral formulation, Kostov~\cite{kostov} and Zinn-Justin~\cite{zinn-justin-6V-random} predict that for $\lambda\in[0,2)$, {that is, $\om \in (-2,2]$}, the {dominant} singularity occurs at \beq \rho = {\frac{1}{8\lambda\pi}\frac{\sin(\lambda\pi/4)}{\cos(\lambda\pi/4)^3}.} \eeq In terms of $\om$, this is
+In combinatorial terms, solving the six vertex model on a random lattice is equivalent to determining the refined generating $\Qgf(t,\omega)$ of quartic Eulerian orientations, {where $t$ still counts vertices}, and a weight $\om$ is assigned to alternating vertices.
+Figure~\ref{fig:two_vertex_types} shows that $\Qgf(t,\om)$ also counts labelled quadrangulations by faces, with a weight $\om$ per face having only two distinct labels.